History of English Language in India

-In order to secure the spread of freshly-introduced English language in India, the English Christian missionaries began to arrive in India from 1813, a significant move by British administration linked with India and its English counterpart.
-These Christian missionaries also had erected schools at primary level for Indians, in which the medium and language of instruction was local language.
+English language began in India in the 1830s in the rule of the East India Company which was a significant move by British administration linked with India and its English counterpart.
+The Christian missionaries also erected schools at primary level for Indians, in which the medium and language of instruction was local language.
 Later on, the missionaries went on to build high schools with English as the language of instruction which accommodated the natives who wanted to study, to possess a sound knowledge of English.
-British rulers began building their universities in India precisely from 1857, post the historical and fate-deciding Sepoy Mutiny and transferring of power from East India Company to direct annexation under Queen Victoria's sovereignty.
+British rulers began building their universities in India precisely from 1857, post the historical and fate-deciding ‘Sepoy Mutiny’ and transferring of power from East India Company to direct annexation under Queen Victoria's sovereignty.
 English had thus become the first language in Indian education.
-The `modern` leaders (also hugely esteemed as the social and reformist men from India, aiming with the view to take India to sublime heights like Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, Swami Vivekananda) of the erstwhile era in India also backed English language and claimed it to be the basic key towards accomplishment.
-Indians who were enlightened in good English, were deemed as the new social class or elite of India.
-Umpteen new schools were established in which the medium of education was English.
-According to British laws, the language of instruction at university level was mandated to be English and thus schools that accentuated upon English, were preferred by motivated and go-getting Indians.
-Even after Indian Independence, English language remained the principal language of communication in India.
-Officially it was given a status of an `assistant language` and was supposed to terminate officially after fifteen years of India`s independence.
-However, this very enigmatic yet lucid language still persists as the authoritative language of India.

-The significance of the ability to speak or write English has increased significantly of late, due to its becoming the de facto standard.
+India has two national languages for federal and central purposes, comprising Hindi and English.
+Hindi is the national, official and basic linking language of India.
+English is esteemed as an associating official language.
+The Indian Constitution also officially approves twenty-two regional languages for official purposes.
 Learning English language in India has become well-accepted for business, commercial and cultural reasons and particularly for internet communications throughout the world.
 English is a language that is deemed a benchmark not because it has been accredited by any 'standard' organisation, but because it is extensively employed by many information and technology industries and recognised as being standard.
 The 'call-centre' phenomenon has aided in stimulating an immense expansion of internet-associated activity, grounding the future of India as a 'cyber-technological super-power'.
 Modern communications, videos, journals and newspapers on the internet make use of English and have made 'knowing English' indispensable.

 Maintaining a positive attitude to English as a national language is fundamental to the consolidation of populace in Indian society.
 There would practically appear to be no discrepancy within the community about the authority of English language skills in India.
 By making thorough usage of English, one can gradually become a citizen of the world almost effortlessly.
 English also plays a prevalent role in the media.
 It has endlessly been used as a medium for inter-state communication and broadcasting both before and since India's Independence.
 India is, without any doubt, devoted to English as a national language.
 The impact of English is not only continuing but increasing towards a secured next day.